mikesir87/image-renamer/README.md

 ## Installation

 If on a Mac, unzip the `RenameImages.workflow.zip` archive and double-click on the "Rename Images" workflow.
 You will be prompted to install the custom action.
 Once you do so, you can simply right-click on any directory and rename!

+The script being used is located in `workflow.sh`